schellenberg/computerscience20/docs/_sources/Python/MoreAboutIteration/ImageProcessingPractice.rst.txt

 Half Each Color
 ~~~~~~~~~~~~~~~~~~~

-Write a program that sets each pixel's RGB intensities to be half of their original value. *Note that if you do this in Thonny, you need to make sure you convert back into an integer after you divide!*
+Write a program that sets each pixel's RGB intensities to be half of their original value.

  .. activecode::  practice_problem_half_each_color
     :nocodelens: